Shoulder to Shoulder

 After many years of working to improve dental care, Larry and Jan realized that prevention and education were the keys to controlling dental disease in Honduras.
 For this reason they decided to begin a school-based dental program that provides prevention, education, and necessary treatments to over 700 students.
 Each year they continue to lead a brigade of volunteer dentists from the US to provide additional care to local residents.
 They have also provided continuing education seminars for Honduran dentists in the region.
 Their future goals are to work with the Honduran government to expand the prevention and education program as well as to improve coordination of dental volunteers from the US and existing Honduran dental clinics.

-Larry has been in the practice of general dentistry for 37 years.
-He and his wife have two children.
-Their son, Adam, who lives in South Carolina with his wife Mary, has been to Honduras to complete construction projects at the clinics.
+Dr. Larry and Dr. Jan have two children.
+Their son, Adam, has been to Honduras to complete construction projects at the clinics.
 Their daughter, Rachel, is also a dentist and has made several trips to Honduras to volunteer at the clinic.

 Hombro a Hombro